httpie/cli/docs/README.md

 | `--pretty=format` | Apply formatting                                              |
 |   `--pretty=none` | Disables output processing.
 Default for redirected output     |

-HTTPie uses `Content-Type` to pick the right syntax highlighter and formatter for each message body.
+HTTPie uses `Content-Type` to select the right syntax highlighter and formatter for each message body.
 If that fails (e.g., the server provides the wrong type), or you prefer a different treatment, you can manually overwrite the mime type for a response with `--response-mime`:

 ```bash
 $ http --response-mime=text/yaml pie.dev/get